NOC-MSM/pyBDY/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

-1. pyNEMO crashing in MacOSX (Yosemite)?
+1. pyBDY crashing in MacOSX (Yosemite)?

 *  Downgrade the scipy package to 0.15

-2. How to make pyNEMO to work behind firewall/proxy?
+2. How to make pyBDY to work behind firewall/proxy?

 *  Set the environment variable http_proxy. eg. in Linux export http_proxy=<proxy-server>:<proxy-port>